-From the supply side, gender biases21 have been associated with delayed access to cardiovascular treatment in women27.
-Potentially, these biases could aggravate during the pandemic.
-Service offering reduction could promote severe disease prioritization by medical teams, which could unintentionally reduce healthcare access for women.
-For instance, in the context of scarcity, since men are categorized as higher risk for cardiovascular disease, the treatment for this group could be prioritized over women.
+From a health services perspective, the diversion of resources (health personnel, hospital beds, among others) to cope with the pandemic reduced provider’s availability for cancer and cardiovascular care.
+Previous to the pandemic, women waited more time than men to access care for these health conditions20.
+For acute myocardial infarction, the treatment of women in Chile was proven suboptimal compared to men32.
+These gender biases could be aggravated in the context of health services scarcity, differentially affecting the ability to reach and use health care services in women21.

+Finally, fear of SARS-CoV-2 contagion in medical settings could reduce the acceptability of health services, decreasing the user’s ability to seek care.
+The reduction of health services utilization showed a rapid onset starting when the first control measures were established.
+This sudden decrease preceded the stay-at-home mandates (March 26) and lockdowns (May 13).
+Also, it preceded the period of the highest incidence of cases (May-June).
+This pattern could be explained by user fear triggered by extensive media coverage about death overseas and the uncertainty of a new infectious disease during the first weeks of the pandemic.
+A Chilean survey evidenced that this fear was more frequent in women than in men40.
+It is unclear why women suffered more fear but this could partly explain immediate differences in access to health care.

+Women’s health access disruption has been observed for other conditions.
+A recent systematic review concluded that maternal and fetal outcomes worsened during the COVID-19 pandemic with an increase in maternal deaths, stillbirth, ruptured ectopic pregnancies, and maternal depression41.
+Similar disruptions were observed for contraception and safe abortion services24.
+According to these findings, an urgent call to protect sexual and reproductive care and to include a gender perspective in the pandemic response was raised by multiple humanitarian organizations42.

 This study has several limitations.
 First, we use administrative data, which might be subject to underreporting during the pandemic.
 Nevertheless, confirmed case reports have been mandatory for healthcare providers since 2004.
 Moreover, they are used for health claim payments in the Chilean health system, therefore making it less likely that reduced reporting could explain the observed effect.
 Second, due to the data codification, this study only considers two categories for sex and gender (female and male).
 This dichotomy excludes a spectrum of gender identities and the intersex population21.
-Future studies must explore differential effects on health care accessibility during pandemics for a broader gender classification.
+Future studies must explore differential effects on health care accessibility during pandemics for broader gender classification.
 Third, we cannot rule out residual confounding in the context of observational data.
 Nevertheless, due to the characteristic of the exposure of interest (the pandemic) is unlikely that better data could be obtained using alternative sources or study designs.
 We controlled confirmed cases by population and age in our models and included seasonal adjustments by week and year to control for unobserved time-specific confounding factors.
 The use of previous year trends as a control for the same observational units allows adjustment for confounding, but since no parallel control group was available adjustment for other time-variant effects concomitants to the pandemic was not feasible.

 As strengths, this is the first study from Latin America that explores access by sex to medical diagnosis during the COVID-19 pandemic.
 To test our hypothesis, we used a rich, comprehensive, and reliable national database where cases were defined based on standardized diagnostic processes.
 We select a variety of severe time-sensitive conditions to avoid generalization based on anecdotal evidence.
 Moreover, we tested different models, maintaining our conclusions unchanged.